MicrosoftDocs/sql-docs/docs/relational-databases/statistics/statistics.md

  If statistics are missing, perform the following steps:

-* Verify that [AUTO_CREATE_STATISTICS](../../t-sql/statements/alter-database-transact-sql-set-options.md#auto_create_statistics) and [AUTO_UPDATE_STATISTICS](../../t-sql/statements/alter-database-transact-sql-set-options.md#auto_update_statistics) are on.
+* Verify that [AUTO_CREATE_STATISTICS](../../t-sql/statements/alter-database-transact-sql-set-options.md#auto_create_statistics) and [AUTO_UPDATE_STATISTICS](../../t-sql/statements/alter-database-transact-sql-set-options.md#auto_update_statistics) are ON.
 * Verify that the database is not read-only.
 If the database is read-only, a new statistics object cannot be saved.
 * Create the missing statistics by using the [CREATE STATISTICS](../../t-sql/statements/create-statistics-transact-sql.md) statement.

-When statistics on a read-only database or read-only snapshot are missing or stale, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] creates and maintains temporary statistics in **tempdb**.
+When statistics on a read-only database or read-only snapshot are missing or stale, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] creates and maintains temporary statistics in `tempdb`.
 When the [!INCLUDE[ssDE](../../includes/ssde-md.md)] creates temporary statistics, the statistics name is appended with the suffix *_readonly_database_statistic* to differentiate the temporary statistics from the permanent statistics.
 The suffix *_readonly_database_statistic* is reserved for statistics generated by [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 Scripts for the temporary statistics can be created and reproduced on a read-write database.
 When scripted, [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] changes the suffix of the statistics name from *_readonly_database_statistic* to *_readonly_database_statistic_scripted*.

 Only [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] can create and update temporary statistics.
 However, you can delete temporary statistics and monitor statistics properties using the same tools that you use for permanent statistics:

 * Delete temporary statistics using the [DROP STATISTICS](../../t-sql/statements/drop-statistics-transact-sql.md) statement.
-* Monitor statistics using the **[sys.stats](../../relational-databases/system-catalog-views/sys-stats-transact-sql.md)** and **[sys.stats_columns](../../relational-databases/system-catalog-views/sys-stats-columns-transact-sql.md)** catalog views. **sys_stats** includes the **is_temporary** column, to indicate which statistics are permanent and which are temporary.
+* Monitor statistics using the **[sys.stats](../../relational-databases/system-catalog-views/sys-stats-transact-sql.md)** and **[sys.stats_columns](../../relational-databases/system-catalog-views/sys-stats-columns-transact-sql.md)** catalog views.
+The `sys.stats` system catalog view includes the `is_temporary` column, to indicate which statistics are permanent and which are temporary.

- Because temporary statistics are stored in **tempdb**, a restart of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service causes all temporary statistics to disappear.
+ Because temporary statistics are stored in `tempdb`, a restart of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service causes all temporary statistics to disappear.

 ## <a name="UpdateStatistics"></a> When to update statistics
  The Query Optimizer determines when statistics might be out-of-date and then updates them when they are needed for a query plan.
 In some cases, you can improve the query plan and therefore improve query performance by updating statistics more frequently than occur when [AUTO_UPDATE_STATISTICS](../../t-sql/statements/alter-database-transact-sql-set-options.md#auto_update_statistics) is on.
 You can update statistics with the UPDATE STATISTICS statement or the stored procedure `sp_updatestats`.

  Updating statistics ensures that queries compile with up-to-date statistics.
-Updating statistics may cause query plans to recompile.
-We recommend not updating statistics too frequently because there is a performance tradeoff between improving query plans and the time it takes to recompile queries.
+Updating statistics via any process may cause query plans to recompile automatically.
+We recommend not manually updating statistics too frequently because there is a performance tradeoff between improving query plans and the time it takes to recompile queries.
 The specific tradeoffs depend on your application.

- When updating statistics with UPDATE STATISTICS or `sp_updatestats`, we recommend keeping AUTO_UPDATE_STATISTICS set to ON so that the Query Optimizer continues to routinely update statistics.
-For more information about how to update statistics on a column, an index, a table, or an indexed view, see [UPDATE STATISTICS &#40;Transact-SQL&#41;](../../t-sql/statements/update-statistics-transact-sql.md).
-For information about how to update statistics for all user-defined and internal tables in the database, see the stored procedure [sp_updatestats &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sp-updatestats-transact-sql.md).
+ When updating statistics with UPDATE STATISTICS or `sp_updatestats`, we recommend keeping AUTO_UPDATE_STATISTICS set to ON so that the Query Optimizer routinely updates statistics.
+     - For more information about how to update statistics on a column, an index, a table, or an indexed view, see [UPDATE STATISTICS &#40;Transact-SQL&#41;](../../t-sql/statements/update-statistics-transact-sql.md).
+     - For information about how to update statistics for all user-defined and internal tables in the database, see the stored procedure [sp_updatestats &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sp-updatestats-transact-sql.md).
+     - For more information on the thresholds for automatic statistics updates, see [AUTO_UPDATE_STATISTICS Option](#auto_update_statistics-option).

- When AUTO_UPDATE_STATISTICS is set to OFF, plan recompilation will not occur automatically, even if they are out of date.
-Statistics updates only occur via manually scheduled processes, such maintenance plans.
+ When AUTO_UPDATE_STATISTICS is set to OFF, plan recompilation can still occur for a variety of other reasons, but will not occur automatically due to out-of-date statistics updates.
+When AUTO_UPDATE_STATISTICS is set to OFF, statistics updates will only occur via other manually scheduled processes, such as maintenance plans.
 Setting AUTO_UPDATE_STATISTICS to OFF can therefore cause suboptimal query plans and degraded query performance.

+### Detecting out-of-date statistics

  To determine when statistics were last updated, use the [sys.dm_db_stats_properties](../../relational-databases/system-dynamic-management-views/sys-dm-db-stats-properties-transact-sql.md) or [STATS_DATE](../../t-sql/functions/stats-date-transact-sql.md) functions.